Opening a US Bank Account as a Chinese National (2026 Guide)

 - FDIC-insured through Thread Bank.

-- Less established in the cross-border founder community compared to Mercury and Wise.
+- Still less established in cross-border founder circles than Mercury or Wise.

 Traditional US Banks

-Chase, Bank of America, Wells Fargo, and other traditional banks generally require:
+Chase, Bank of America, Wells Fargo, and others generally require:

-- SSN or ITIN (some branches accept EIN-only, but experiences vary)
+- SSN or ITIN (some branches accept EIN-only, but experiences vary wildly)

 - More extensive documentation for non-resident accounts

-For Chinese founders who travel to the US regularly, opening a traditional bank account in person remains viable and provides the most stable long-term banking relationship.
-For those operating entirely remotely, fintech platforms are the practical path.
+If you travel to the US regularly, opening a traditional bank account in person is still the most stable long-term option.
+If you operate entirely remotely, fintechs are the practical path.

 How does your structure score?